Azure-Samples/azure-iot-edge-identity-translation-lite/README.md

 - Persistance of leaf device registrations (the registration flow is initiated automatically when a leaf device starts sending messages)
 - Disable or delete leaf devices in IoTHub
 - The deployment ARM template refers to an external Git repo for Function deployment.
 Change once this repo is public.
+- Automate the Python install and sample code run

 ## Contributing